Greg4cr/sbse-sigsoft-standard/README.md

 ## Specific Attributes

 We stress that the use of optimization in SE is still a rapidly evolving field.
 Hence, the following criteria are approximate and there may exist many exceptions to them.
-Reviewers should reward sound and novel work and, where possible, support a diverse range of studies.

 ### Essential
 <checklist name="Essential">